What is accumulative sequencing?

 What are the drawbacks?

-- Students get locked into their topics fairly early in the semester; although they certainly can change their topics it does present some difficulty.
+- Students get locked into their topics fairly early in the semester.
+Although they certainly can change their topics, doing so may present some difficulty.

 - Because more advanced students may see the early assignments as unnecessary, this type of sequencing requires some thinking about how to provide students with models of real-world writing that limits itself to summary, for example, or to analysis (book reviews in journals from your field may be a good place to look for these models).